Fundamental & Computational Sciences Directorate

 Douglas Ray serves as Associate Laboratory Director for the Fundamental & Computational Sciences Directorate, a role he has fulfilled since May 2006.
 The Directorate serves as the primary steward for research supported by the Department of Energy's Office of Science.

-As the Associate Laboratory Director, Dr. Ray directs more than 500 staff members in four research divisions: Atmospheric Sciences and Global Climate Change, Biological Sciences, Chemical & Materials Science, and Computational Sciences and Mathematics.
+As the Associate Laboratory Director, Dr. Ray directs more than 500 staff members in four research divisions: Atmospheric Sciences and Global Climate Change, Biological Sciences, Physical Sciences, and Computational Sciences and Mathematics.
 Under his leadership, the divisions focus on important scientific problems with national implications as the key to advancing the frontiers of science.
 He and his staff members seek to

 - Achieve a predictive understanding of the behavior of multicellular biological systems